 According to the American Chemistry Council, “Many polyurethane products are completely cured and therefore considered ‘inert’ before they are sold, such as mattresses, pillows, furniture cushions, […].”
-A 2011 study from the Agency for Toxic Substances and Disease Registry (ATSDR) found no scientific connection between respiratory problems and exposure to TDI.
+A found no scientific connection between respiratory problems and exposure to TDI.
 TDI is one of the reactive agents used to make poly-foam.

 In the US and EU, there are several regulations in poly-foam manufacturing, making poly-foam safe for consumers.
 Environmental and health concerns have led to the creation of many safety regulations, including banning the use of some toxic chemicals in mattresses.